andreyjcao/RPl-Dorian-Ida/docs/report/preanalysis.md

 knitr::opts_chunk$set(echo = TRUE)
 ```

-# Planned Revisions and Replication of
+# Planned Revisions and Replication of the Dorian Twitter Study

 Author: Andrey (Andy) Cao

 ## Analysis

-We will conduct a replicability
+We will conduct a replication study of the Dorian Twitter study using data from Hurrican Ida.
+One aspect of the